pearcej/cppds/_sources/LinearLinked/ImplementinganUnorderedListLinkedLists.rst

 ..
-Copyright (C)  Brad Miller, David Ranum
+Copyright (C)  Brad Miller, David Ranum, and Jan Pearce
     This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

 Implementing an Unordered Linked List
 -------------------------------------

 A linked list is a linear collection of data elements whose order is not determined by the placement in memory.
 Instead, each element is stored in a node which points to the next node.
 In the next sections we implement this **linked list** data structure.
 In doing so, we need to be sure that we can maintain the relative positioning of the items.
 However, there is no requirement that we maintain that positioning in contiguous memory.